pay-theory/payment-components/README.md

 * metadata: (Object)
-  * see the TRANSACTION_METADATA object above for details
+  * see the PAYMENT_METADATA object above for details

 * feeMode: (String)